adityachaudhary23/movie_recomm/README.md

-a simple movie recommendation system based on cosine similarity
+a simple movie recommendation system based on cosine similarity and SVD algorithm